haleyohms/AntWrangler/README.md

 ### Directory Setup

-AntWrangler is expecting a certain directory structure so that it can find data files to parse, clean and incorporate, and then move them to an archive.
+AntWrangler is expecting a certain directory structure on your computer so that it can find data files to parse, clean and incorporate, and then move them to an archive.

-Here is the structure you need to create per site:
+Here is the directory structure you need to create on your computer:

 ```
 \---sites
 	|
-    +---site1
+    +---siteX
     |   +---archive
     |   \---downloads
     |
-    +---site2
+    +---siteY
     |   +---archive
     |   \---downloads
 ```

-`site`: will hold the data files for an individual site.
-This will *not* be used for the site designation in the compilation data.
-Instead, site will come from the downloaded file name (see download below)
+`sitei`: will hold the data files for an individual site.

-`archive`: is where files that have been parsed and incorporated into the compilation files will be moved to - the date of inclusion in the compliation files will be prepended to the original file name
+`archive`: is where files that have been parsed and incorporated into the compilation files will be moved to.

-`download` is where you should place data files that you want parsed and incorporated into the compilation files.
+The date of inclusion in the compliation files will be prepended to the original file name.

-***An important note:*** for OregonRFID data files, each file should be labeled with the site name first and followed with an underscore (i.e., BGS_nov21).
-The parser code will use the first entry of the file name (i.e., "BGS") as the site name in the compilation data.
+`downloads` is where you should place data files that you want parsed and incorporated into the compilation files.

 #### The example files